swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 A Service Provider that sends authentication requests using the Holder-of-key Web Browser SSO Profile MUST include a `<md:AssertionConsumerService>` element in its metadata according to section 2.8 of \[[SAML2HokProf](#saml2hokprof)\].

-If the Service Provider also makes use of the ordinary Web Browser SSO Profile, which is the most common case, at least one `<md:AssertionConsumerService>` element according to section 2.4.4 of \[[SAML2Meta](#saml2meta)\] MUST also be included in the Service Provider metadata.
+If the Service Provider also makes use of the ordinary Web Browser SSO Profile at least one `<md:AssertionConsumerService>` element according to section 2.4.4 of \[[SAML2Meta](#saml2meta)\] MUST also be included in the Service Provider metadata.

 In those cases, where a Service Provider supports both profiles, it is RECOMMENDED that the a `<md:AssertionConsumerService>` element for ordinary Web Browser SSO Profile is marked as default.